evo-g/mpg-tracker/README.md

 # MPG Tracker

-- Built for myself and other that like to check their mpg's after a fillup
+- Built for myself and others that like to check their mpg's after a gas tank fill up and added a log to save your trip along with a bar graph to give a visual of the mpg data.
+Uses local storage to keep your mpg data current on the bar graph.

-- Uses React.js and Parcel.js
+- Uses React.js, React Hooks, react-chartjs-2, and Parcel.js

 ```
 npm i